illegal-instruction-co/illegal-instruction-co/README.md

 about learning new things and I'm constantly searching for new knowledge in the field.

+Currently, i am working on embedded-devices and automotive sector.

 ## ILLEGAL INSTRUCTION CO
 <div>
   <a href="https://github.com/illegal-instruction-co">